Medical specialty: Demography

 A population's income level determines whether sufficient physicians can practice in an area and whether public subsidy is needed to maintain the health of the population.
 Developing countries and poor areas usually have shortages of physicians and specialties, and those in practice usually locate in larger cities.
 For some underlying theory regarding physician location, see central place theory.

 The proportion of men and women in different medical specialties varies greatly.
 Such sex segregation is largely due to differential application.

 Satisfaction and burnout

 A survey of physicians in the United States came to the result that dermatologists are most satisfied with their choice of specialty followed by radiologists, oncologists, plastic surgeons, and gastroenterologists.
 In contrast, primary care physicians were the least satisfied, followed by nephrologists, obstetricians/gynecologists, and pulmonologists.
 Surveys have also revealed high levels of depression among medical students (25 - 30%) as well as among physicians in training (22 - 43%), which for many specialties, continue into regular practice.
-A UK survey conducted of cancer-related specialties in 1994 and 2002 found higher job satisfaction in Theo's specialties with more patient contact.
+A UK survey conducted of cancer-related specialties in 1994 and 2002 found higher job satisfaction in the specialties with more patient contact.
 Rates of burnout also varied by specialty.